KundaPanda/container-images/jellyfin/README.md

 - Default user inside container: `jellyfin:jellyfin / 10001:10001`.
 - Files under the configured config and cache paths should be writable by this user.
-- Needs access to `/dev/dri` or `/dev/nvidia*` for GPU.
+- Needs access to the `/dev/dri` or `/dev/nvidia*` GPU devices when using hardware acceleration.
-- Must be run with `render` additional group (`--group-add` or `supplementalGroups: ...`) to access the GPU device.
-This is usually 993 on Ubuntu but may differ.
+- Must be run with the `render` additional group (`--group-add` or `supplementalGroups: ...`) to access the GPU device.
+This is usually 993 on Ubuntu, but may differ per installation.